 For a complete description of the facilities, please visit our Facilities page.

-Q: How do I request an application?
+Q: How do I apply to NYU?

 To apply for undergraduate study, please visit the Office of Undergraduate Admissions website, or call 212-998-4500.